bastings/nlp1-2017-projects/lm/milestone.md

 ### Pre-trained Embeddings

+You can read here how to use pre-trained word embeddings: https://discuss.pytorch.org/t/can-we-use-pre-trained-word-embeddings-for-weight-initialization-in-nn-embedding/1222

 PyTorch automatically considers each instance of `torch.nn.Embedding` as a parameter that needs training.
 So even if you load in pre-trained embeddings like described above, PyTorch will alter them during training.
 If you don’t want PyTorch to alter them during training (this will save your computer much computation time!) you must do the following.

 Let `embedding` be the instance of the `torch.nn.Embedding` layer in which you uploaded the pre-trained embeddings.
 Let `model` be the instance of your model class of which `embedding` is a part.
 Then you should do: